Claire Ash Wheeler

 Tony says that Sharpham House and Estate, its educational and therapeutic activities are of great interest to him.
 He is very pleased to have been invited onto the Board of Trustees and looks forward to being involved with another unique organisation.

-After working in the city and on Wall Street in the 80's and for the Commission of the EU in Brussels in the 90's, William Lana co-founded Greenfibres together with his partner Gabriela in 1996.
-He is the Chairman of the Soil Association's Organic Textile Standards Committee and sits on the Board of a number of environmental and solution focused Charities and organisations such as the Ethical and Environmental Marketing Group, Transition Network, and the Organic Trade Group.
+After working in the city and on Wall Street in the 1980s and for the Commission of the EU in Brussels in the 1990s, William Lana co-founded and is the CEO of the organic textile company Greenfibres.
+He sits on a number of the Boards of organisations aimed at finding environmental and social solutions to the challenges and opportunities we currently face.

-He has degrees from the University of Kent and the London School of Economics, lives in Totnes and has two children, Megan and Max.
+He has degrees from the University of Kent and the London School of Economics, lives in Totnes, has two children, and is a practising artist.

 Carrie moved to Devon and nearer her western roots after many years living,working and bringing up 4 daughters in or near London.
 Having grown up near the sea and countryside in Wales and Cornwall and with a keen sense of the beauty and potential frailty of the environment she is inspired by the endeavours of Sharpham Trust and is delighted to be asked to make a contribution.
 With a background in social work, community development and practice teaching, she has worked in social care and health service management and planning and has experience in the voluntary sector in paid and unpaid positions.
 With the move west her work is now focussed on organisational and personal development, she also works as an executive coach and leadership mentor.
 Carrie enjoys horse riding, canoeing and walking and is interested in progressing ideas and projects which make the joys of being with nature accessible to those who can benefit and in exploring how inspiring environments can be sustained.